White-letter hairstreak: Life cycle and food plants

 Pupation takes place underneath a leaf or twig, or in a bark crevice.
 Adults are on the wing from late June until the middle of August in the UK, where there is one brood a year.
 The butterflies occasionally fly down from the canopies to nectar from flowers when honeydew is unavailable, notably after heavy rains have washed it from the leaves.
 The much-preferred flower observed in the UK is creeping thistle, but bramble and others are also used.
-In France, the butterfly has been observed nectaring on Buddleja davidii, but the flowers of the lime tree appear to be its favourite.
+In France, the butterfly has been observed nectaring on Buddleja davidii, but the flowers of the broad-leaved lime tree appear to be its favourite, owing to its copious nectar production, in contrast to the small-leaved lime.